lifeomic/csv-to-json/accepted_transformations.md

 ## JSON Structure Transformations

-- conditional: Compares the **sourceCol** to the **compareTo** based on the **comparison**; if the condition evaluates to false, the object the transformation applies to and all subobjects are not included in the output; if the condition evaluates to true, the object the transformation applies to will be included in the output; if multiple conditions are included, they are ANDED together
+- deletion-conditional: Compares the **sourceCol** to the **compareTo** based on the **comparison**; if the condition evaluates to false, the object the transformation applies to and all sub-objects are not included in the output; if the condition evaluates to true, the object the transformation applies to will be included in the output; if multiple deletion-conditions are included, they are automatically ANDED together

 ### Acceptable Conditional Comparisons: